 We may enter into strategic partnerships in the future, including collaborations with other biotechnology or pharmaceutical companies, to enhance and accelerate the development and commercialization of our product candidates.
-Our strategy to produce, develop and commercialize our product candidates, including any Drug Rescue Variants, may depend on our ability to enter into such agreements with third-party collaborators.
-We face significant competition in seeking appropriate strategic partners.
+Our strategy to produce, develop and commercialize our product candidates, including any Drug Rescue Variants, may depend on our ability to enter into such agreements with third-party collaborators we face significant competition in seeking appropriate strategic partners.
 Supporting diligence activities conducted by potential collaborators and negotiating the financial and other terms of a collaboration agreement are long and complex processes with uncertain results.
 Moreover, we may not be successful in our efforts to establish a strategic partnership or other alternative arrangements for any future product candidates and programs because our research and development pipeline may be insufficient, our product candidates and programs may be deemed to be at too early of a stage of development for collaborative effort and/or third parties may not view our product candidates and programs as having the requisite potential to demonstrate safety and efficacy.
 Even if we are successful in entering into one or more strategic collaboration agreements with third-parties, such collaborations may involve greater uncertainty for us, as we may have less control over certain aspects of our collaborative programs than we do over our proprietary internal development and commercialization programs.
 We may determine that continuing a collaboration arrangement under the terms provided is not in our best interest, and we may terminate the collaboration.
-Our collaborations our collaborations our products subject to collaborative arrangements may never be successfully commercialized.
+Our collaborators could also delay or terminate their agreements, and our products subject to collaborative arrangements may never be successfully commercialized.

 Further, our future collaborators may develop alternative products or pursue alternative technologies either on their own or in collaboration with others, including our competitors, and the priorities or focus of our collaborators may shift such that our programs receive less attention or resources than we would like, or they may be terminated altogether.
 Any such actions by our collaborators may adversely affect our business prospects and ability to earn revenues.
-In addition, we could have disputes with our future collaborators, such as the interpretation of potential products or could result in time-consuming and expensive litigation or arbitration, which may not be resolved in our favor.
+In addition, we could have disputes with our future collaborators, such as the interpretation of terms in our agreements.
+Any such disagreements could lead to delays in the development or commercialization of potential products or could result in time-consuming and expensive litigation or arbitration, which may not be resolved in our favor.